 - Girls in The Know: Do pre-teen girl participants in the Girls in the Know program make positive choices and have better communication with their mothers as they mature VS. those who do not participate.

-- Herbert Hoover Boys and Girls Club: Seeking demographic trends for the communities where our agencies are located.
+- Boys and Girls Club: Seeking demographic trends for the communities where our agencies are located.
 This data will assist in program development and/or cessation.
 Data will also be used to determine future growth of the club and ultimately assist with funding strategies.

 - Kids' Place: Research on reliable methods for evaluating the academic and behavioral improvements of our students.